Better Diameter Bounds for Efficient Shortcuts and a Structural Criterion for Constructiveness: Introduction

-Similar approaches have also been extended to \emph{hopsets}, which are essentially generalizations of shortcuts that reduce the number of edges on shortest paths, instead of arbitrary paths.
-So far, the folklore algorithm \cite{UllmanY91,BermanRR10} remains the best known algorithm for computing hopsets.
-By adding $\cO(n)$ new edges, it reduces the diameter to $\tilde{\cO}(n^{1/2})$.
-As to lower bounds, \cite{HoppenworthXX25} shows that it is impossible to find $\cO(n^{2/7})$-hopsets with size $\cO(m)$ in general.
+Similar approaches have also been extended to \emph{hopsets}, which are generalizations of shortcuts that reduce the number of edges on \emph{shortest} paths, instead of arbitrary paths, while preserving distances, not just connectivity. \begin{definition} A hopset $H$ for a graph $G$ with positive edge lengths is a set of edges such that $\dist_{G}(u, v) = \dist_{G \cup H}(u, v)$ for every pair of vertices $u, v$. \end{definition} A hopset $H$ for $G$ is said to have \textit{hopbound} $\beta$ if for any pair of vertices $u, v$, where $u$ can reach $v$, $G \cup H$ contains a shortest $(u, v)$-path with at most $\beta$ edges.
+So far, the best known hopset construction remains the one produced by the folklore algorithm \cite{UllmanY91,BermanRR10}, obtaining a hopbound of $\cO(n^{1 / 2})$ by adding $\cO(n)$ edges.
+For lower bounds, \cite{HoppenworthXX25} shows $\cO(m)$-size hopsets cannot in general obtain a hopbound of $o(n^{2/7})$.

 A more detailed discussion on prior work is provided in \cref{sec:related}.